 Accepting that reality means grieving the loss of a parent you never had.
 The process can be equal to grieving an actual death and therefore very painful.
 Allow yourself as much time as it takes—days, weeks, months.
 Do not set expectations for the process.
 It is different for each of us.

 There will be times when you may feel hopeless—when it becomes hard to imagine ever feeling free of the burden of your childhood.
 Your past is not something you will ever outgrow nor will you “just get over it.”
-But with the awareness gained through this book, the determination to create a better life for yourself, a good support team, and patience with the process, you will heal the festering wound.
+But with awareness, the determination to create a better life for yourself, a good support team, and patience with the process, you will heal the festering wound.
 A scar will always remain, not to remind you of your suffering but of your hard-earned triumph.

 I cannot emphasize strongly enough how invaluable counseling or therapy is in the process of healing from this type of abuse.
 If you want to put your past behind you once and for all I urge you to get help.
 Without professional help you will make some strides, but it is likely that you will fall back into your parent’s same manipulative traps over and over.

-If you have children of your own, you must see this process through to completion.
-If you do not, I guarantee that your kids will somehow suffer for it.
-This is something I see over and over in my counseling practice, so do not fool yourself into believing this is not so.
+Adult children of narcissistic abuse with children of their own must see this process through to completion.
+If they do not, their kids will somehow suffer for it.
+This is something I see over and over with my clients.
+Do not fool yourself into believing this is not so.
 You may not think your pain negatively impacts your children, or may believe that their other parent compensates for what you lack, but you are wrong.